This post is sponsored by BabbleBoxx.com on behalf of Club Pilates. All opinions are my own.

 I hope my Club Pilates Review was helpful if you were interested in checking it out.
 After each class, I literally walked out the door smiling and full of energy!
 I can’t recommend these classes enough.

-But the best way for you to know how great it is – is to try out Club Pilates for free!
+But the best way for you to know how great it is – is to try out Club Pilates for yourself!

 Looking for the Club Pilates near you?
 Check out their class locator!